 Beyond the classroom: student opportunities

-Commodities Investing by Students (COINS) is a select group of AAEC students that invest $500,000 annually in commodity markets through exchange traded funds and notes and covered call options and protective puts.
-The group’s mission is to provide opportunities for Virginia Tech students to gain hands on educational experiences in trading and investing within the agricultural commodities market while seeking a positive risk adjusted return on investment for the Virginia Tech Foundation.
+Commodities Investing by Students (COINS) is a select group of Virginia Tech students that invest a million dollars annually in commodity markets through exchange traded funds and notes.
+The group’s mission is to provide opportunities for Virginia Tech students to gain hands-on educational experiences in trading and investing within the agricultural, energy, and metal commoditiy markets while seeking a positive risk-adjusted return on investment for the Virginia Tech Foundation.

-The Kohl Centre has a dual mission: (1) To provide clients from agribusiness and other sectors of the economy with business, financial, marketing and management advice, using the resources of VT students and faculty, in the entrepreneurial spirit of Dr. Dave Kohl; and (2) To facilitate action-oriented, immersive professional development project opportunities for student teams in response to identified clientele needs.
-For more information visit http://www.kohlcentre.aaec.vt.edu or contact Kim Morgan.
+The Kohl Centre has a dual mission to (1) provide business, financial, marketing, and management advice to clients in agribusiness and other sectors of the economy in the entrepreneurial spirit of Dr. Dave Kohl; and (2) facilitate action-oriented, immersive professional development project opportunities for student teams in response to identified clientele needs.
+Contact Katie White for more information.

-AAEC students can conduct research with faculty through independent studies.
-Often student work one-on-one with faculty on topics as diverse as managing agricultural price risk to international development.
+AAEC students can also conduct research with faculty through independent studies.
+Often students work one-on-one with faculty on topics as diverse as managing agricultural price risk to international development.
 Students earn academic credit as determined by their faculty advisor.
 Undergraduate research often leads to published papers.
-For more information about current and future opportunities, please contact Frenda Wall.
+For more information about current and future opportunities, contact Katie White.

-AAEC students prepare a marketing plan for an agricultural related product for the National Agri-Marketing Association student competition.
-Students start meeting in the fall to choose the product and receive credit hours in the spring when they compete at the national competition.
-For more information visit the NAMA website.
+Each year students prepare a marketing plan to compete in the National Agri-Marketing Association competition, which happens every spring.
+Students begin meeting in the fall to select a product and beginning planning.
+They receive credit in the spring when they attend the NAMA Conference.

 AAEC students compete in the annual Academic or Quiz Bowl competition hosted at the Southern Agriculture Economics Assocation (SAEA) meetings every winter.
 The double elimination Jeopardy-like tournament tests the teams on their agriculture economics knowledge.
 The members prepare by discussing questions, researching, making their own questions, and playing against each other.
 For more information contact advisor Kurt Stephenson and by visiting the SS-AAEA Academic Bowl website.